ds-edu/DataScienceCapstone_OnlineRetail/README.md

 - Frequent shoppers who are high spenders, and with its majority having purchased recently.

 Cluster 2: ***At-Risk***
 - Least active.
-Less frequent buyers who are low-spenders and minimal recent purchases.
+Less frequent buyers who are low-spenders and with minimal recent purchases.
 Requires attention and re-engaging!

 **Analyzing the outliers in the data**